Bank of America Fellowship 2022-2023

 The Bank of America (BOA) Fellowship Program at Focus NJ, is seeking graduate students to conduct research on workforce development, education, and economic trends through the lens of diversity, equity, and inclusion to aid Focus NJ’s efforts to upskill & reskill the Garden State’s workforce post-pandemic.
-Fellows will be expected to conduct research on topics including, but not limited to, state-level economic recovery post-pandemic, racial equality, economic opportunity, upskilling, reskilling, career pathways, professional development, and lifelong learning.
+Fellows will be expected to conduct research on topics including, but not limited to, state-level economics and post-pandemic recovery, racial equality, economic opportunity, upskilling, reskilling, career pathways, professional development, and lifelong learning.
 The work conducted during this fellowship is intended to serve minority groups, underserved communities, low-income families, and low-to-middle skill workers.
 In addition to conducting research, the selected BOA fellow(s) will work to implement the recommendations and goals of Focus NJ’s Education & Workforce Development Taskforce report titled “The Education Equation Part 2: Strategies to Reskill, Reshape & Rehire NJ’s Workforce.
-The selected fellow(s) will also benchmark the success of the taskforce report’s recommendations and deliverables, including conducting quantitative analyses on the status of the state’s current initiatives to help identify future success metrics.
-Finally, BOA fellows will analyze, benchmark, and identify employer commitments to hire and additional opportunities for community-level partnership in New Jersey.
+Finally, BOA fellows will assist with ongoing projects related to economic tracking, workforce development initiatives, and higher education.

 • Conducting workforce development , education, and economic research;